tarryndsilva/2048_game/README.md

 # 2048_game
-The 2048 game made using python
+Created this simple yet fun 2048 game using python.
+The GUI was done using tkinter.